The Legend of Maula Jatt: Release and copyright dispute

-The film was planned to be released in India in 2022 but it was delayed indefinitely.
-The film was planned to have a limited release in the Indian state of Punjab on October 2, 2024 but Ministry of Information and Broadcasting denied Zee Studios, the film's distributor in India, permission to release the film.
-It would have made it the first Pakistani film to be screened in India in more than a decade.
+The film was planned for release in India in 2022, but the release was delayed indefinitely.
+It was later planned for a limited release in Punjab, India, on 2 October 2024, but the Indian Ministry of Information and Broadcasting denied Zee Studios, the film's distributor in India, permission to release it.
+The release would have made it the first Pakistani film to be screened in India in more than a decade.